CodeElevator/WebOut/README.md

 # WebOut - A school project by some french students.
+# Files will be dop in the repo when they will be completed and fonctional.

 WebOut is a handmade, "open-source" ( under license ) website creator that gonna help people with creating their web sotre and E-commerce using "no-code".